 Prepare for Hurricanes

 Hurricanes are not just a coastal problem.
-Find out how rain, wind, water could happen where you live so you can start preparing now.
+Find out how rain, wind, water and even tornadoes could happen far inland from where a hurricane or tropical storm makes landfall.
+Start preparing now.

 Make an Emergency Plan